Working in Singapore

 The Singapore Employment Pass is designed for managers, executives, specialists and skilled professionals.
 Entrepreneurs who incorporate their company in Singapore may also apply for an EP if they wish to relocate for the management of operations.
 There is no limit on the number of EPs one business can apply for, but individual candidates must earn at least S$3,600 (effective 1 January 2017).

 The Personalised Employment Pass (PEP) is only issued to candidates at the highest level.
 Pass holders will enjoy the freedom to switch between jobs and pursue new opportunities, as long as their minimum salary is at least S$144,000 per annum.

 The EntrePass qualifies entrepreneurs to incorporate new private limited companies in Singapore.
 It is specifically aimed towards entrepreneurs who wish to build innovative technology, R&D and biotech businesses in Singapore.
 To qualify, entrepreneurs must meet at least one of the following criteria:

-- be an incubatee of a government-approved incubator.
+- Is an incubatee at a government-supported incubator